Text or Call 731-267-3212 For General Information

 Honoring "The God Father of Rap"

 Gil Scott-Heron was born in Chicago, IL but at two years old, he was sent to live with his maternal Grandmother in Jackson, Tennessee.
-SAACA, The Griot Collective of West Tennessee, The City Of Jackson, Jackson-Madison County Library, HBD Development, and Jackson TN Tourism joined collectively to create the Gil Scott-Heron project honoring the musical legend with a historical marker and mural in Jackson Tennessee.
-The Historical Marker and Mural Reveal will take place on September 23rd at the Carnegie and September 24th, there will be a concert honoring the legend at the AMP.
+SAACA, The Griot Collective of West Tennessee, The City Of Jackson, Jackson-Madison County Library, HBD Development, and Jackson TN Tourism joined collectively to create the Gil Scott-Heron project and honored the musical legend with a historical marker and mural in Jackson Tennessee.
+The Historical Marker and Mural Reveal took place in 2022 on September 23rd at the Carnegie and September 24th, there was a concert honoring the legend at the AMP.

 In 2021, SAACA embarked on a new mission-one that would provide scholarship opportunities to young women in Jackson Madison-County through learning about Juneteenth